nbkm8y5/julianaelisa.com/Product Backlog.md

 ## 1. User Stories - representing new functionality

-	ADD A FEW MORE PICTURES TO SITE AND CONSIDER CHANGING HOW IT LOOKS IN THE GALLERY CHANGE LOOK A BIT AND ADD MORE SEARCH FUNCTIONALITY CREATE NEW DATABASE
-	Modify sql with new table made by Natacha.
-Add Stored Procedure.
-	ALSO KEEP TRACK OF WHERE CAME FROM AND WHERE GOING.
 	Make appropriate changes in emailconfirmation.php with two new files email.php, with its Email class and commentform.php with its CommentForm class.
+        COMMENT FORM
+        GOOGLE ADWORDS
+        SEO OPTIMIZATION
+        BLOG
+        GOOGLE TAGS
+        HAVE A CONTACTFORM@EXAMPLESITE.COM EMAIL TO ENSURE NO MAIL() PHP ISSUES SSL CERTIFICATE FOR OPTIMIZATION
+        ADD A FEW MORE PICTURES TO SITE AND CONSIDER CHANGING HOW IT LOOKS IN THE GALLERY CHANGE LOOK A BIT AND ADD MORE SEARCH FUNCTIONALITY ALSO KEEP TRACK OF WHERE CAME FROM AND WHERE GOING.
+        UNIT TESTS

 ## 2. Bugs – representing work to address a defect
       No known bugs.